RohanAM020806/Lostective_APP-Project/README.md

   **📝 Natural Language Processing (NLP):** Performs semantic analysis on text descriptions to understand context and synonyms (e.g., matches "dark wallet" with "black leather billfold").

- **📸 Computer Vision (CNN):** Analyzes uploaded images to compare visual features like color, shape, and texture, finding matches even with different photo quality or angles.

 * 🔔 **Automated Real-Time Notifications:** Users are proactively alerted via instant notifications as soon as the system identifies a high-confidence match for their item.
 *